zjkiza/default-access/README.md

   - Invokes a getter method on an object to retrieve a value.

 - `callMethod(object $object, string $method, array $arguments = []): mixed`
   - Allows the invocation of any private or protected method, including those with multiple arguments.
+It also supports the naming of the argument.
   - Useful for: Methods that require complex parameters or perform combined operations like setting and retrieving values.

 - `setValue(object $object, string $property, mixed $value): void`